gjovanov/roomler/.nginx/cert/README.md

+# THESE CERTS ARE SELF GENERATED!!!
-# Generating Self-assigned Certificate for HTTPS
+## Generating Self-assigned Certificate for HTTPS
 `openssl req -newkey rsa:4096 -nodes -keyout https.key -x509 -days 365 -out https.crt`

+# YOU NEED TO OBTAIN YOUR OWN CERTS!